 Five things you need to know about PM2.5

 Particulate matter (PM2.5), refers to particles in the air that cause pollution.
-These particles are released from a variety of sources, both indoors and outdoors.
+These particles are from a variety of sources, both indoors and outdoors.

 Even at moderate levels, it can still be harmful to sensitive people and the use of a pollution mask is recommended.

 Though the atmosphere will always have PM2.5, certain levels are dangerously high.
 A guide from AIRNow shows that exposure levels above 151 are very unhealthy and dangerous for everyone.

 The ‘2.5’ in PM 2.5 refers to the size of the pollutant in micrometers.
 Additionally, particulate pollutants vary in size and the smaller they are, the more damage they cause to your health.
 PM10 is particulates that have a diameter of 10 micrometers or less.
 Dust particles are the main source of PM10.

 PM2.5 is comparatively much smaller in size as compared to other particles and pollutants.